cassmarsi/cassmarsi.github.io/about.md

 permalink: /about/
 ---

-I'm a multi-disciplinary artist working in sculpture, installation, fibres and performance.
+I'm a multi-disciplinary artist working in sculpture, installation, fibres and performance and a public historian in the making.
 Usually working with themes of nostalgia, memory and relationships, my pieces are often self-referential and autobiographical, yet connected to larger themes and open to interpretation.
 I've always been a collector, an archiver.
 Over the years I have managed to turn my room into a cabinet of curiosities, filled with trinkets from around the world, from right here, from my past and from my present.
 I graduated twice from Concordia University with a BFA in Studio Arts and an Italian minor, and a BA in Honours Public History.
 Currently, I'm completing my masters in Public History at Carleton University.
+You can find out more on my website [Artistorian](http://www.artistorian.com) and see my artwork [here](http://www.cassandramarsillo.ca).

 ### More Information